liferay/liferay-docs/userGuide/en/chapters/04-document-management.markdown

 ![Figure 4.x: Sites](../../images/liferay-sync-ios-sites.png)

-You can browse the files of a site by tapping on any of them.
+You can browse the files of a site by tapping on its name or icon.
 This opens a list of the folders and files belonging to the site that you have permission to view.

 ![Figure 4.x: Folder and files](../../images/liferay-sync-ios-files-list.png)

-From here, you can click on a folder and browse deeper into the folder hierarchy or click the *Back* button to navigate back to parent folders up to the initial *Sites* list.
+From here, you can click on a folder to browse deeper into the folder hierarchy.
+You can also click on the *Back* button to navigate back to parent folders up to the initial *Sites* list.

 You can refresh the list by pushing it down.
-All files and folders that have been changed in the portal are then updated.
+This updates all the files and folders that have been changed in the portal.

 ![Figure 4.x: Refreshing](../../images/liferay-sync-ios-refresh.png)